0x00Jeff/0x00Jeff.github.io/_posts/2014-3-3-Hello-World.md

 hatter:x:1003:1003:Mad Hatter,,,:/home/hatter:/bin/bash
 rabbit:x:1002:1002:White Rabbit,,,:/home/rabbit:/bin/bash
 ```
-I already know I can execute a script as the user `rabbit` but didn't know that to do with that information, and with of lot of time passed doing other enumerations and I decided to peak at a write up, but hey let's keep that between me and you
+I already know I can execute a script as the user `rabbit` but didn't know that to do with that information, and with of lot of time passed enumerationng, I decided to peak at a write up, but hey let's keep that between me and you

 doing so I've learned 2 new things
 <li>